queilawithaQ/documentation/_general/projects/build_trigger.md

 3. Select the _Don't run builds for these branches_ radio button.

-4. Enter either full branch names like "master" or a regular expressions like "^release.*$".
+4. Enter either full branch names like "master" for exact matches or a regular expressions like "^release.*$" for a search pattern.
 ![Exclude branches from running builds]({{ site.baseurl }}/images/general/exclude_branches.png)
 5. Click the Save Configuration button.